-I see how my behavior patterns have been ways of coping with what feels overwhelming.
+I understand how these patterns have been ways of coping with my fears.

-At first glance, it might seem like Step Six is simply a restating of Step Five.
-We are talking here about seeing how your patterns have been ways of coping with something overwhelming.
-How is that any different from understanding the emotional logic of your behavior patterns (Step Five)?
+At first glance, it might seem like Step 6 is simply a restating of Step 5.
+We are talking here about seeing how your patterns have been ways of coping with your fears.
+How is that any different from understanding the emotional logic of your behavior patterns (Step 5)?

-In Step Six, you are getting more in touch with the intensity of emotion that is involved in these patterns.
+In Step 6, you are getting more in touch with the intensity of emotion involved in these patterns.

 As you read this and think about your patterns, you may be surprised.
-You may not be aware of any emotion in them.
+You may not be aware of the emotional intensity in them.

 Emotions are what moves us to action.
 Sometimes, we are conscious of them.
 Much of the time, we are not.

 It is a feature of our brain and nervous system that very intense emotions drive us to react very rapidly.
 We are talking about split seconds, so fast that the information has not even had time to be processed by the more mindful brain circuits.